gbmhunter/blog/content/electronics/components/capacitors.md

 ## Leakage Currents

 Leakage currents are present in all types of capacitor.
 Leakage current is the sum of electrical losses from energy required to build up the oxide layers, weaknesses in the dielectric, tunnel effects, and cross currents.
 They are typically increase proportionally to the capacitance of the capacitor.
-We can reduce the leakage current down to two main factors, the absorption current `\( I_{abs} \)`, and the intrinisic leakage current `\( I_{il} \)`.
+We can reduce the leakage current down to two main factors, the absorption current `\( I_{abs} \)`, and the intrinsic leakage current `\( I_{il} \)`.

 <div>$$ I_{leakage} = I_{abs} + I_{il} $$</div>

-Absorption currents are due to quantum tunneling of electrons at the metal/ceramic barrier!
+Absorption currents are due to quantum tunnelling of electrons at the metal/ceramic barrier!
 Absorption currents, `\(I_{abs}\)` reduce with time and have weak temperature dependence, while intrinsic leakage currents `\(I_{il}\)` remain constant with time but exponentially increase with temperature.

 Desorption currents (depolarization) flow when the voltage on a capacitor is decreased (e.g. when it is shorted).
 These currents can actually recharge a previously discharged capacitor, sometimes up to dangerous voltages (people experimenting with coil/rail guns can have this problem)!